-Cash equivalents include short-term investments in Securities and Exchange Commission (SEC) registered institutional money market mutual fund and intergovernmental investment pool securities that are available to the District on a next day basis.
-Restricted cash and cash equivalents include deposits with the State of Florida of \$310,000 and monies held in an insolvency protection account with financial institutions segregated and held for the benefit of the Florida OIR in the amount of \$420,119.
-Additional monies held with financial institutions comprise the balance of HPB's statutory reserve of \$1.5 million.
-Restricted cash and cash equivalents also include deposits with financial institutions of \$8,855 held for donor-restricted contributions received by the Healey Center.
+Cash equivalents include short-term investments in Securities and Exchange Commission (SEC) registered institutional money market mutual funds and intergovernmental investment pool securities that are available to the District on a next day basis.
+Restricted cash and cash equivalents are comprised of HPB's statutory reserve of \$1.5 million deposited with the State of Florida and bank deposits of \$8,855 of donor-restricted contributions received by the Healey Center.

 The cash and cash equivalents of the District's discretely presented component unit, Good Health Foundation, Inc., consist of deposits with financial institutions.
-At year-end the Foundation's deposits with financial institutions exceeded federal depository insurance limits by approximately \$194,000.
+At year-end the Foundation's deposits with financial institutions exceeded federal depository insurance limits by approximately \$228,000.
 The Foundation has not experienced any losses in these accounts and does not consider there to be any significant credit risk to these deposits.